1. Preamble: referenced user accounts

 localhost rather than a hostname that can be resolved via DNS, you will

-probably receive exceptions about dns.resolver.NXDOMAIN
+probably receive exceptions about dns.resolver.NXDOMAIN.
+If this happens,

-package, configure it to serve up a DNS
+you need to install the dnsmasq package, configure it to serve up a DNS

 on Ubuntu you can issue the following commands as the root Linux account:

-aptitude install dnsmasq
+dnsmasqaptitude install dnsmasq

-and ensure that nameserver 127.0.0.1
+/etc/init.d/dnsmasq restartThen edit /etc/resolv.conf and ensure that nameserver 127.0.0.1 is the

 first entry in the file.